 The group of hormones secreted by the pituitary glands which help in stimulating the reproductive organs of our body are known as Gonadotropins.
 Unexplained fertility can be treated by injecting these Gonadotropins into the female body to stimulate the ovaries.

 Females who have a dysfunctional pituitary gland or do not have one are injected with this substance.
 A malfunctioning pituitary gland does not produce enough Gonadotropins while a missing pituitary gland fails to supply this important hormone to the body.
-Many advanced reproductive technologies like In-vitro fertilization (IVF) and intrauterine insemination (IUI) use Gonadotropins as a part of its treatment.
+Many advanced reproductive technologies like In-vitro fertilization (IVF) and intrauterine insemination (IUI) use Gonadotropins as a part of their treatment.
 As compared to fertility pills, they are found to be much more effective in their capability to ovaries in women where there is an imbalance of FSH and LH hormones.

 4. Clomid Medication

 This medicine has been used by doctors to help treat infertility in males and females for over four decades now with positive results.
 Also known as Clomiphene Citrate, Clomid is helpful for women who do not get regular menstrual periods or monthly ovulating cycles.
 This drug blocks oestrogen and signals the hypothalamus and pituitary gland in the brain to release hormones for stimulation of ovaries for producing eggs.
-However, clomid is limited to use for infertile women below the age of 35 years and is carried out for three to six months to improve the chances of conceiving a baby.
+However, Clomid is limited to use for infertile women below the age of 35 years and is carried out for three to six months to improve the chances of conceiving a baby.

-Yoga Poses For Overcoming Unexplained Infertility
+Yoga Poses for Overcoming Unexplained Infertility

 1. Simple Twist